trivm12/trivm12/README.md

 ### 👨‍💻 About me 👨‍💻

-- 🔭 I’m currently a Computer Science sophomore at University of Information Technology - Vietnam National University
+- 🔭 I’m currently a Computer Science junior at University of Information Technology - Vietnam National University

 - 🌱 Learning Computer Science